 8. Interns are to complete 6-8 quizzes throughout the year with a minimum score of 80%.

 9. Interns are evaluated as follows:

 - Rotation evaluation completed by the preceptor(s) at the end of each rotation

-- Evaluation of the literature review for the capstone project, final capstone project, capstone project presentation, class day presentation, business plan presentation, and online career portfolio/CV
+- Evaluation of the literature review for the capstone project, final capstone project, capstone project presentation, class day presentation, and business plan

 - Mid-Year and Final Evaluation completed by internship leadership

 10. Interns are expected to participate in departmental activities including National Nutrition Month.

 11. Interns are required to attend conferences/meetings of professional organizations (VASPEN, VAND, etc.) as required by internship leadership.

 12. Interns are expected to complete the program within 13.5 months.